Lady Rhea: Work with Minoan Brotherhood

-Training alongside Buczynski, Lady Rhea came to understand and practice Welsh tradition.
-Aiding in the formation of the Minoan Brotherhood starting in 1977, they both sought to allow same-sex couples the opportunity to equally participate in rituals.
+Training alongside Buczynski, Bila began practicing the Welsh tradition.
+Aiding in the formation of the Minoan Brotherhood starting in 1977.
+They both sought to allow same-sex couples the opportunity to equally participate in rituals.
 Despite the Minoan Brotherhood being exclusively male, there was still an underlying emphasis on gender equality.
-Aspects of this belief are highlighted by marking the tradition's primary deity as Cretan Snake Goddess, Rhea.
-Soon after Lady Rhea's establishment as high priestess, her then-husband Ammund also became initiated.
-Those still active in WICA and the Minoan Brotherhood can trace their lineage back to either Lady Rhea or Buczynski.
+Aspects of this belief are highlighted by marking the tradition's primary deity as the Cretan Snake Goddess.
+Soon after Bila's establishment as high priestess, her then-husband Ammund also became initiated.

-After the passing of Lady Rhea's partner, Eddie Buczynski, she laid the ground rule that individuals initiated into the brotherhood would refer to themselves as an "Edwardian Wiccan" as a gesture of honor for his work.
+After the passing of Buczynski, she stated that individuals initiated into the brotherhood would refer to themselves as an "Edwardian Wiccan" as a gesture of honor for his work.

-In 1978, Lady Rhea joined the Minoan Sisterhood with Carol Bulzone (Lady Miw), a group started by Buczynski.
+In 1978, Bila joined the Minoan Sisterhood with Carol Bulzone, another group started by Buczynski.

 Career

 Enchanted Candles

-While working at Magickal Childe in 1979, Lady Rhea began her first adventure into entrepreneurship through a product called "The Enchanted Candle."
+While working at Magickal Childe in 1979, Bila began her first adventure into entrepreneurship through a product called "The Enchanted Candle."
 Beginning by selling at Magickal Childe, she eventually sold them at her own stores, Enchantments and Magickal Realms, starting in 1982.
-This product is a tall, cylindrical candle that contains magickally hand carved seals, exotic oils for scent, and glitter designs.
-Burning for up to seven days, consumers may place an intention upon the candle and allegedly experience results.
-Intentions such as "uncrossing, healing, weight loss, love drawing, and fast luck" are included as purposes.
-On Lady Rhea's website, customers can choose from candles focused in a breadth of different areas such as love, finance, blessing, energy, and motivation.
+They are a tall, cylindrical candles containing hand carved seals, exotic oils for scent, and glitter designs.
+Prayers for "uncrossing, healing, weight loss, love drawing, and fast luck" are included as possible results.
+On her website, customers can choose from candles focused in a breadth of different areas such as love, finance, blessing, energy, and motivation.
 She would later publish a book titled The Enchanted Candle, revealing the process behind creating them and their ingredients.
 This product soon became a popular cult fixture in the New York occult scene.